true-while/AzureFastStartForIoT/README.md

 ### Find the content for this scenario at [Connected Campus](/Connected Campus)

-This project uses Windows IoT Core and Azure to send data to iOS, Android and Windows 10 Universal Windows Apps to inform users whether a room is free and its current environmental conditions such as temperature etc.
+This project uses Windows IoT Core and Azure to send data to iOS, Android and Windows 10 Universal Windows Platform Apps to inform users whether a room is free and its current environmental conditions such as temperature etc.

 This scenario is based on a project from [Hackster.io](http://www.hackster.io):-